SIGMET: Types

 This information is usually broadcast on the ATIS at ATC facilities, as well as over VOLMET stations.
 They are assigned an alphabetic designator from N through Y (excluding S and T).
 SIGMETs are issued as needed, and are valid up to four hours.
 SIGMETS for hurricanes and volcanic ash outside the CONUS are valid up to six hours.

 Convective SIGMETs

 For airmen in the U.S., there is an additional category of SIGMET known as a convective SIGMET.
-These are issued for convection over the coterminous U.S..
+These are issued for convection over the coterminous U.S. on a scheduled basis, hourly at 55 minutes past the hour.
+The Convective SIGMETs are valid for 2 hours or until superseded by the next SIGMET.
+If it is determined that the conditions do not meet the Convective SIGMET criteria within a given region, a CONVECTIVE SIGMET...
+NONE is issued.
+Additionally, a 2 to 6-hour outlook is attached at the end of each regional bulletin.

 There are three types of convective SIGMETs:

+When shown in a graphical depiction, the convective SIGMET polygon is a "snapshot" that delineates the region of thunderstorm at the issuance time of 55 past each hour.